The Need For Medicaid Planning

 By Kim Boyer

-Need for Medicaid Planning.
-If you need heart bypass surgery, you will be covered by Medicare.
+If you need heart bypass surgery, you will be covered by Medicare or other health insurance.
 If you develop Alzheimer’s disease and need long-term care, it is not covered.
-Long-term care is expensive and can easily drain a family of all of their assets, creating problems for family security.
-People often wait until disaster strikes before consulting an elder law attorney.
-By then, their options may be limited.
-In Nevada, we have the opportunity to petition the court for a division of income and assets to protect assets for the benefit of the well spouse.
+Long-term care is expensive and can drain a family of their assets.
 If there is time to plan ahead, more options are available.
 Some strategies to pay for long-term care can include:

-Case Study of Division of Assets and Income.
-Ben’s wife has advanced Alzheimer’s and must go into a nursing home.
-He’s afraid that their entire life savings will be gone if he has to pay the nursing home $7,000 per month, and that he won’t be able to pay the monthly bills.
+Medicaid Case Study.
+Ben’s wife May has advanced Alzheimer’s and must go into a nursing home.
+He’s afraid that their entire life savings will be gone if he has to pay the nursing home $9,000.00 per month, and that he won’t be able to pay the monthly bills.